aholanda/k-index/README.md

 ### Manual

-The following steps are less automatized but the dependencies are
+The following steps are less automated but they have less dependencies:
-decreased:

 - Download the data using the [link](https://drive.google.com/uc?export=download&id=1yuaGztX44jec657z_mSRcVv4cWG1sBaG);
 - Unzip the downloaded data;